And welcome back, Rush Limbaugh and the EIB Network.

 That's what her objective is, and she doesn't dare say that.

-Just like Obama doesn't dare say during the campaign, what this country needs is about 14 million people unemployed.
+Just like Obama doesn't dare say during the campaign, what this country needs is about 14 million people unemployed so they find out what it's like the rest of the world.

 That's impossible.

-Nobody's gonna know a thing about her when this is over if this doesn't change to the audio sound bites.
+Nobody's going to know a thing about her when this is over if this doesn't change.

-Washington, D.C.
+This is September 9th, 2009, Washington, D.C.
 Supreme Court during oral arguments in the Citizens United versus FEC case.

-Now, we, on previous broadcasts, read you the transcript of what you're now going to hear, in which justices cannot believe what they are hearing from Elena Kagan, who is the solicitor general arguing for her client, Barack Obama, before the Supreme Court.
+Now, we, on previous broadcasts, read you the transcript of what you're now going to hear, in which justices cannot believe what they are hearing from Elena Kagan, who is the Solicitor General arguing for her client, Barack Obama, before the Supreme Court.

 Citizens United, of course, the controversial case to the left, which allows corporations to participate in the political system.

-So she answered questions from the justices about her case.
+So, she answered questions from the justices about her case.

 Justice Ginsburg says, if Congress could say no TV and radio ads, could it also say no newspaper ads, no campaign biographies?